Strength Training Plan for Runners – Introduction

 But what does that mean?

-In simple terms, specificity is essential because your body adapts to the type of workout you do.
+In simple terms, specificity is necessary because your body adapts to the type of workout you do.
+So, to get stronger, you must train with heavy weights.
+Similarly, your workouts must include plenty of fast swimming if you want to swim faster.

-This article discusses the importance of strength training for runners and provides you with a complete 30-day training plan to follow.
+This article discusses the importance of strength training for runners and provides a complete 30-day training plan.

 Why Runners Need to Strength Train

-Running is a high-impact activity, causes some muscles to get stronger while others shorten and tighten, does very little for your upper body or core, and can even lead to loss of muscle mass.
+Running is a high-impact activity that strengthens some muscles while shortening and tightening others.
+It does little for your upper body or core and can even lead to loss of muscle mass.

 The Benefits of Weight Training for Runners